 Discover the benefits of Viso

 Request a FREE demonstration to find out why Viso is the right tool for your training facility!

 - Get an extensive view of the software

 - See how you can seamlessly record from multiple rooms at once

 For each session, you can choose from any list of codes and annotate the desired behaviors.
 Videos with annotated markers and comments can be viewed both in real-time and after a session.
 The recordings are immediately available.
 Viso is the software that makes things easy for you.

 Benefit from combining Viso and The Observer XT - the standard in behavioral research software.
 Markers, comments, videos, and audio recorded in Viso are quickly and easily imported into The Observer XT for analysis, visualization, and presentation.
 The additional behavioral coding and analysis options in The Observer XT easily turns qualitative data into quantitative results.

 Would you like to know more?
-Read a white paper about how you could use The Observer XT research software in Parent-Child Interaction research.
+Read the white paper about how The Observer XT facilitates the study of parent-child interaction.

-A diverse collection of scientific articles citing Noldus products are published in renowned journals each week.
+A diverse collection of scientific articles citing Noldus products are published in renowned journals.
 The following list is only a small selection of scientific publications in different research fields: pediatric psychology, developmental psychology, and psychopathology.